opengdpr/OpenDSR/specification.md

 }
 ```

 ### 7.5.
-OpenGDPR Error Response Properties
+OpenCompliance Error Response Properties

-For errors, the OpenGDPR service **MUST** respond with HTTP status code 400 and
+For errors, the OpenCompliance service **MUST** respond with HTTP status code 400 and
 **SHOULD** include the following parameters:

 `error`